erl987/remoteweatheraccess-infra/README.md

 ## Usage

 By committing to *branches* or *tags* of this repository, the infrastructure is deployed to the *testing project* in GCP.
 If committing to the *main branch*, the infrastructure of the *production project* is deployed.

 The infrastructure-as-code description is providing the complete infrastructure required by the weather server components.
 They can be deployed directly in these projects using the GitLab CI/CD of their subproject.

 ## Destruction of the testing infrastructure

-The *testing infrastructure* only can be destructed by the running the respective job in its pipeline.
+The *testing infrastructure* can only be destructed by running the respective job in its pipeline.

 ## Required GitLab CI/CD variables